Anaheim Wrongful Death Lawyers

 What Is A Wrongful Death?

-A “wrongful death” occurs when someone dies because of the negligence of another person or company.
-In California, wrongful death victims can be anyone regardless of their age, gender, socioeconomic status, nationality, or citizenship.
-Human life, in principle, deserves protection under the law, which is why all cases are treated equally.
+A “wrongful death” occurs when the negligence of another person or company causes a fatal but preventable accident.
+In California, wrongful death victims can be anyone, regardless of their age, gender, socioeconomic status, nationality, or citizenship.

-It is crucial to keep in mind that wrongful death lawsuits are not murder or homicide trials.
-In fact, it’s not a criminal case at all.
-Instead, it’s a claim filed in state civil courts.
-Rather than punishing a defendant criminally, it seeks to hold them civilly responsible for the death of a person.
+It is crucial to keep in mind that wrongful death lawsuits are not criminal cases.
+They are claims filed in state civil courts.
+Rather than punishing a defendant criminally, it seeks to hold them civilly responsible for a person’s passing.

-Filing a wrongful death claim in Anaheim could reimburse your family for economic damages and related losses.
-These include burial and funeral expenses.
-Once you can prove intent, you and your family may be able to pursue a civil wrongful death claim concurrently with a criminal trial.
-Contact our wrongful death attorneys in Anaheim so we can properly advise you on how to move forward with your case.
+Filing a wrongful death claim in Anaheim could potentially reimburse your family for economic damages and related losses.
+These might include burial and funeral expenses.
+If you can prove intent, you and your family may be able to pursue a civil wrongful death claim concurrently with a criminal trial.
+Contact our wrongful death attorneys in Anaheim so we can guide you on how to move forward with your case.

 How Is A Wrongful Death Case Different From A Personal Injury Claim?

 An essential difference between wrongful death and personal injury claims is that the victims themselves can no longer seek justice.
-The primary goal of wrongful death lawsuits is to obtain compensation for the victim’s family or estate, including compensation for lost wages, funeral expenses, and emotional trauma.
-For a claim to succeed, it must be shown that another person’s or entity’s negligence directly caused the death.
+The primary goal of wrongful death lawsuits is to seek compensation for the victim’s family or estate, including compensation for lost wages, funeral expenses, and emotional trauma.
+For a claim to be valid, it must be shown that another person’s or entity’s negligence directly caused the death.

-Our Anaheim wrongful death lawyers can represent victims and help them recover maximum compensation in both types of claims.
-Use our contact form today to reach out and have your case evaluated in a free case review.
+Our Anaheim wrongful death lawyers can represent clients who wish to pursue both types of claims.
+Use our contact form to reach out and have your case evaluated in a free first case review.

 What Cases Can I Sue For A Wrongful Death In Anaheim?

-Our wrongful death lawyers in Anaheim can help you seek compensation if your loved one died in the following scenarios:
+Our wrongful death lawyers in Anaheim can help you seek compensation if your loved one passed in the following scenarios:

 What Is The Process Of Filing A Wrongful Death Claim In Anaheim?